 UPNS 423W Evidence Based Approaches to Professional Nursing Practice - 3 credits

 This course will introduce the student to the theoretical and research bases on which practice is built.
 The course focuses on the use of both qualitative and quantitative research in nursing practice.
 Students will examine the knowledge that guides nursing interventions, evidenced based practice, outcomes research and critique published research reports.
 The importance of reviewing the nursing literature in order to make informed practice decisions will be addressed.
 Ethical issues as they relate to research and practice will be discussed.
 Prerequisite: Successful completion of all Junior Level courses.

-UPNS 428 Nursing Leadership: Building Leadership Capacity - 3 credits
+UPNS 428 Organizational and Clinical Leadership in Nursing and Healthcare - 3 credits

 This course provides the student with the opportunity to reflect on nursing leadership from the vantage point of nursing leaders in different roles and career trajectories.
 Focus is on use of outcome data to evaluate nursing care delivery systems and propose quality improvement initiatives, consider enduring practice issues, social justice/diversity issues, as well as, address personal and professional development.
 Students will address how nursing leadership influences patient care, nursing practice and personal/professional development.